heyyyjude42/mysterydungeon/README.md

 Generate Encounter

-generate-encounter <partySize>: generates a random encounter for partySize number of people (e.g. generate-encounter 5) Generate Dungeon (simple)
+generate-encounter <partyLevel>: generates a random encounter for a combined party level (e.g. generate-encounter 24, if your party has 3 level 8 characters)
+Generate Dungeon (simple)
 generate-dungeon: <width> <height> <small, medium or large>